 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Multiple Slider Widgets¶
+Multiple Slider Widgets#

 Use a class based callback to track multiple slider widgets for updating a single mesh.